In The Brick Kilns

 Photographs and Story by Rajesh Kr Singh

-Varanasi.
 The name rings with an excess of nostalgia and memories of my youth, which I spent as a student at Banaras Hindu University.
 There could not have been a better place for me than Varanasi during my formative years as a student of photography.

 Title.
 Double click me.

-All photographs © 2022 Rajesh Kr Singh Click on image to expand
+All photographs ©2023 Rajesh Kr Singh Click on image to expand

 Title.
 Double click me.

-Part of my inspiration to photograph the kiln workers derived from the fact that, when I learned of the remnants of Varanasi—the pottery and artefacts that had been unearthed from as far back as 800 BC in the area known as Rajghat—there was evidence of ancient settlements.
+Part of my inspiration to photograph the kiln workers derived from the fact that, when I learned of the remnants of Varanasi—the pottery and artifacts that had been unearthed from as far back as 800 BC in the area known as Rajghat—there was evidence of ancient settlements.

 — Rajesh Kr Singh